 However, there is more to do.
 Of the nearly 49,000 assessed miles of streams in the Chesapeake Bay watershed, 11,446 still need to be cleaned up.
 By 2025, Pennsylvania must reduce nitrogen pollution levels by 34 million pounds per year; phosphorous levels by .7 million pounds per year; and sediment levels by 531 million pounds per year.

 The WIP Funding Workgroup estimates that the current public investment in waterways cleanup in the areas upstream of the Chesapeake are in the neighborhood of $197 million per year.
 The total investment needed to achieve the 2025 goals is estimated to be $521 million per year — an annual gap of $324 million.

 There may be consequences if we fall short.
 First and foremost, failing to restore Pennsylvania's impaired waters will mean that our drinking water resources, outdoor recreation, wildlife, and public health and safety are simply not good enough.
 Local communities will continue to suffer from pollution-related problems such as stormwater and flood damage, contamination in drinking water sources, fouled waterways, and lost opportunities for families to enjoy the outdoors together.

 If EPA determines that Pennsylvania can't meet its goals on its own, it may step up federal enforcement and compliance efforts.
 For example, it could:

-Begin setting new nitrogen and phosphorus numeric water quality standards on streams in rivers in the state
+- Begin setting new nitrogen and phosphorus numeric water quality standards on streams and rivers in the state

 Pennsylvania's state neighbors and environmental organizations could attempt to force these actions in court if they believe that the Commonwealth is failing to do its fair share.